 The manufacturing process of steel has a significant impact on steel’s mechanical and physical properties.
 The difference between hot rolled and cold rolled steel is the way they are processed.

 Each of these steels has its advantages, limitations, and applications.
-Understand the difference between hot rolled and cold rolled steel in selecting the best type of steel for your application.
+Understanding the difference between hot rolled and cold rolled steel will help you in selecting the best type of steel for your application.
 Click this link!! to know various materials used to manufacture sheet metal parts.

 Hot Rolled Steel